CompOmics/compomics.github.io/denovogui/_posts/2015-09-03-releasenotes.md

 ---

+**Changes in DeNovoGUI 1.7.0 (September 3.
+2015):**

+ * NEW FEATURE: Added support for Novor.

+ * FEATURE IMPROVEMENT: Added path settings option to the GUI.

+ * BUG FIX: Fixed an issue with the wrapper in handling memory warnings for 32 bit Java 8.

+ * LIBRARY UPDATE: Updated utilities to version 4.0.4.

+---

 **Changes in DeNovoGUI 1.6.0 (August 27.
 2015):**

  * NEW FEATURE: PTM masses are now set via the atomic composition.